github/licensed/README.md

 ### Dependencies

-Install `cmake` and `pkg-config` dut to Licensed uses the `libgit2` bindings for Ruby provided by `rugged` which use these dependencies
+Licensed uses the `libgit2` bindings for Ruby provided by `rugged`. `rugged` requires `cmake` and `pkg-config` which you may need to install before you can install Licensed.

    >  Ubuntu